Written By: Devin Golden

 What Is Stage 1 Mesothelioma?

-Stage 1 mesothelioma is the earliest stage of mesothelioma.
+Stage 1 mesothelioma is the earliest of the four stages of mesothelioma.
 It is called early-stage mesothelioma and offers the most hope for survival.
 Stage 1 mesothelioma is contained to:

 • The pleura (the thin lining between the lung cavity and chest wall) for pleural mesothelioma